New Jersey Civil Rights Lawyers

 Monmouth County Civil Rights Attorneys Fighting for clients’ rights

 The skilled lawyers at Shebell & Shebell have extensive experience prosecuting civil cases arising under 42 U.S.C.
 1983, commonly referred to as Section 1983 claims.
 Some common examples of Section 1983 claims include:

-The Constitution provides for equal protection of the law.
-This means that the federal, state and local government cannot discriminate against you on the basis of your race, color or gender.
+- Equal Protection claims: The Constitution provides for equal protection under the law.
+This means that the federal, state and local government cannot discriminate against you on the basis of your race, color or gender and other protected classes.

-In some situations, the government cannot take a person’s life, liberty or property without notice, a hearing and a decision by an impartial judge.
+- Due Process claims: In some situations, the government cannot take a person’s life, liberty or property without notice, a hearing, and a decision by an impartial judge.
 For example, government employees who have been fired, demoted, suspended without pay or subject to discipline, are entitled to certain protections before the government proceeds with any adverse employment action.

 At Shebell & Shebell, we believe that victims can deter unlawful discrimination by standing up for their civil rights.
 We believe that everyone deserves to be treated with dignity and respect.
-If you think your constitutional rights may have been violated, speak to an experienced New Jersey civil rights attorney at 866-957-5237 or contact us online today.
+If you think your constitutional rights may have been violated, speak to an experienced New Jersey civil rights attorney, contact us today.